Utkucuu/React-Movie-App/README.md

 - In the <ins>**pages>movies>_Populer.js_**</ins> component, the scroll position is tracked and an API request is made to fetch the data from the next page when the end of the page is reached, but this method is not efficient because it bloats the Real DOM.

 - In the <ins>**pages>_Categories.js_**</ins> component, the page flow is implemented using the **virtua** package.
-Bu sebeple scroll aşağıya doğru kaydrıldığında Reel DOM içinde her zaman aynı sayıda element render edilir, bu yöntem sayfa akışı için daha verimlidir.
+For this reason, scrolling down the scroll always renders the same number of elements in the Real DOM, which is more efficient for page flow.

 ### utils